Modelling hollow thermoplastic syntactic foams under high-strain compressive loading: Experimental results and discussion

 \subsection{Transverse-to-axial strain response}

 The corresponding transverse-to-axial strain response of these materials under compression is given in Fig.~\ref{fig:lzlr920}.
 Results are expressed in terms of stretches $\lambda$, defined via the engineering strain $\epsilon_\mathrm{E} = \lambda - 1$, where $\lambda_\rmr$ and $\lambda_\rmz$ denote the radial and axial stretch, respectively.
-Fig.~\ref{fig:lzlr920} presents test data for $\lambda_\rmr$ as a function of $\lambda_\rmz$ where dilute $\phi$ foams respond comparably to an incompressible material (green curve).
-For $\phi = 40\%$, a considerable change in the response was observed; the emergence of a linear region at small strains, and a $15\%$ reduction in $\lambda_\rmr$ at $50\%$ strain relative to the unfilled material.
-The highly compressible response of the foam is attributed to both the strong compressibility of the enclosed gas and the buckling response of the microsphere shells.
+Fig.~\ref{fig:lzlr920} presents test data for $\lambda_\rmr$ as a function of $\lambda_\rmz$ where dilute $\phi$ foams respond comparably to an incompressible material (green reference curve).
+For non-dilute foams, a considerable change in the response was observed; we observe the Poisson response becoming a function of strain, which for the case of $\phi = 40\%$ shows a $15\%$ reduction in $\lambda_\rmr$ at $50\%$ strain relative to the unfilled material.
+The highly compressible response of the foam is attributed to both the strong compressibility of the enclosed gas within the HTMs and the buckling response of the microsphere shells.